GPT-4.1

 Overview

 GPT-4.1 is a versatile long-context model for mixed tasks across analysis, generation, and workflow automation.
-OpenAI retired GPT-4.1 from ChatGPT on February 13, 2026 while leaving API availability unchanged, so it now fits better as a legacy compatibility option than as a current public-facing default.
+OpenAI’s current API docs still list it as the smartest non-reasoning model in the older generation, but ChatGPT retired GPT-4.1 on February 13, 2026 while leaving API availability unchanged.
+That makes it more useful as a compatibility route than as a new default.

 Capabilities

-The model handles long-document synthesis, instruction-following, and mixed business/engineering tasks well.
-It is effective for structured outputs and assistant behaviors where consistency is more important than extreme reasoning depth.
+The model handles long-document synthesis, instruction-following, and mixed business or engineering tasks well.
+It is effective for structured outputs and assistant behaviors where consistency is more important than the heavier reasoning style of GPT-5 or o-series models.

 Technical Details